 - 1. Use the existing legislative and financial reporting frameworks for determining who has to disclose climate-related financial disclosures and what they have to disclose (in this case to prepare, publish and file a 'Statement of Climate-related Financial Information'); - 2.
-Require public entities and private entities to report on climate change mitigation and adaptation using the same reporting framework and applying common standards and guidance; - 3.
-Implement a reporting framework as follows: - Who: Require the following groups of entities (the 'external climate reporting organisations') to disclose a 'Statement of Climate-related Financial Information' in their annual report: - Group 1: Participants of the New Zealand Emissions Trading scheme (ETS) (under s 54 of the Climate Change Response Act 2002); - Group 2: Reporting organisations (under s 5ZW of the Climate Change Response Act 2002); and - Group 3: External Reporting Board (XRB) Tier 1 for-profit entities and Tier 1 public benefit entities. - What: Require a 'Statement of Climate-related Financial Information' to be signed (by the number of directors required in legislation) and be audited (or by alternative authorities if the entity does not have directors). - When: Require an annual 'Statement of Climate-related Financial Information' for all 'external climate reporting organisations'. - Where: Require the 'Statement of Climate-related Financial Information' to be located in the annual report and for the annual report to be filed for selected entities on the Companies Register.
+Require for-profit and public benefit entities to report on climate change mitigation and adaptation using the same reporting framework and applying common standards and guidance; - 3.
+Implement a reporting framework as follows: - Who: Require the following groups of entities (the 'external climate reporting organisations') to disclose a 'Statement of Climate-related Financial Information' in their annual report: - Group 1: Participants of the New Zealand Emissions Trading scheme (ETS) (under s 54 of the Climate Change Response Act 2002); - Group 2: Reporting organisations (under s 5ZW of the Climate Change Response Act 2002); and - Group 3: External Reporting Board (XRB) Tier 1 for-profit entities and Tier 1 public benefit entities.

+- What: Require a 'Statement of Climate-related Financial Information' to be signed (by the number of directors required in legislation or by alternative authorities if the entity does not have directors) and be audited - When: Require an annual 'Statement of Climate-related Financial Information' to be prepared by all 'external climate reporting organisations'. - Where: Require the 'Statement of Climate-related Financial Information' to be located in the annual report and require selected entities to file the annual report on the Companies Register.
 Where an entity is not required to prepare an annual report, the statement should then be a standalone document. - Why: Require a clear purpose and an understanding that the benefits exceed the costs for primary users and other stakeholders.
-Primary investors, wider stakeholders and government need timely, reliable, useful and comparable information over the risks and opportunities that exist now and in the future. - How: Require the XRB to prepare a NZ TCFD-based reporting standard and assurance standard (as well as guidance) for all 'external climate reporting organisations'.
+Primary users, wider stakeholders and government need timely, reliable, useful and comparable information over the risks and opportunities that exist now and in the future - How: Require the XRB to prepare NZ TCFD-based reporting standard(s) and an assurance standard (as well as guidance) for all 'external climate reporting organisations'.

-To implement the recommendations, the Institute proposes embedding climate-related financial disclosures into legislation by amending selected legislation, as set out in Figure X: Proposed approach for embedding climate-related financial disclosures into legislation (reproduced below from the Institute's Submission on the New Zealand Government's discussion document).
+To implement the recommendations, the Institute proposes embedding climate-related financial disclosures into legislation by amending selected legislation, as set out in Figure 52: Proposed approach for embedding climate-related financial disclosures into legislation (reproduced below from the Institute's Submission on the New Zealand Government's discussion document).